level-1-dao/level-1-dao/Mission.md

 # Players
 - **Guides:**
 Every Level has a humxn guide.
-This person has take the time to curate a set of content that they feel will help folx gain the confidence participate in a particular topic.
+This person has taken the time to curate a set of content that they feel will help folx gain the confidence participate in a particular topic.
 Guides introduce the level and help learners orient themselves.
-They provide prompts throughout the learning journey for learners to share reflections with each other.
-Guides can make themselves available for answering learners questions.
-However, this is not as important as providing learners with the tools and community to be able to answer questions that they might have now and in the future.
+They provide prompts throughout for learners to share reflections with other learners.
+Guides can make themselves available for answering learners questions but it is not mandatory.
+An important function of guides is to provide tools and community space for learners to be able to answer questions they might have now and in the future without relying on a single point of knowledge.

-We encourage all to be a guide at a topic they're passionate about.
+We believe anyone can be a guide on a topic they're passionate about.
 We provide tools for guides to design compassionate, comfortable, fun learning journeys.

 - **Learners:**
 The hero of Level1.
 Learners have taken the big first step to learn about something currently unknown.
 We recognize that past learning experiences learners carry with them might trigger certain feelings along the way.
 Our compassion for the energy learners put in during this stage of their journey needs to show at every step.